monfort314/traction-force-worm/README.md

        + tail to head: fill in 1 value in "flip?" column.
 4. **STEP4_quantify_tractions.py**
     + This step projects and decomposes the tractions into normal and tangential components along the worm body using the skeleton data.

+## How to cite
+part of the manuscript: Active sensing of substrate mechanics optimizes locomotion of C. elegans A. Pidde, C. Agazzi, M. Porta-de-la-Riva, C. Martínez-Fernández, A. Lorrach, A. Bijalwan, E. Torralba, R. Das, J. Munoz, M. Krieg